 Despite these conditions, CHCC has made tremendous strides to significantly increase operating revenues in recent years as compared to prior fiscal years.
-Expenses remain constant and consistent for CHCC with over 90% of all operational expenses going to personnel, medical supplies, pharmaceutical supplies and other required services such as custodial and repair and maintenance services.
+The consistent increase in revenues allowed CHCC to make the salaries of medical and hospital staff competitive.
+Over 90% of all operational expenses are for personnel, medical supplies, pharmaceutical supplies and other required services such as custodial and repair and maintenance services.
 As can be seen from this, CHCC cannot adopt a cost-reduction business model as reducing staff and medical supplies would be detrimental to hospital operations.
 Moreover, the community demands and needs the availability of expanded services, which CHCC is striving to achieve.
 Thus, CHCC's focus is improving revenue generation, seeking out new funding streams and continuing to work with the legislature to obtain direly needed appropriations.
 CHCC staff are highly committed and focused on striving to provide the highest level of quality for the CNMI's only healthcare system.